Royal Mint Court: Sale of the freehold to Delancey

-Sale to the People's Republic of China
+Sale to China

 In May 2018 Delancey and LRC sold the freehold site to the People's Republic of China for conversion into their new London embassy, the largest embassy in Europe.
 The real estate company CBRE had been working with the Chinese Embassy for many years to identify a suitable site for the relocation of the Embassy.
 In November 2020, the media agency acting for the Chinese Embassy sent its first letter to residents in the local community notifying them of initial plans for redevelopment of the site.
 The letter and proposals for the site excluded any plan for the land upon which the 100 homes stand.
 The redevelopment was welcomed however the letter was met with some criticism in the community.

 Concerns about transparency and human rights

-In 2018, residents of homes on the land now owned by the PRC wrote to UK government ministers to express their concerns about the original sale by the Crown Estate and to ask for legal and diplomatic assistance to communicate with their new superior landlord.
+In 2018, residents of homes on the land now owned by China wrote to UK government ministers to express their concerns about the original sale by the Crown Estate and to ask for legal and diplomatic assistance to communicate with their new superior landlord.
 This included an appeal to Jeremy Hunt, then Foreign Secretary, for his help, claiming that the local government, Delancey and the Chinese Ambassador had not communicated with people living on the land.
 They said, "These actions and omissions by the UK Government and Tower Hamlets give grounds to suspect that public officials are failing to respect and protect the human rights of individuals who reside in Leasehold homes at St Mary Graces Court.
 On the face of it, it appears the Government are discriminating against us as social housing tenants and showing favouritism to the Chinese Ambassador and PRC."
 The letter went on to say that they sought to return to the security that was afforded when The Queen was their superior landlord.
 It also quoted a speech given in East London on 5 March 2018 by then Prime Minister Theresa May in which she spoke of the need to make housing ownership fairer and more equitable.

 The correspondence followed a report in the East London Advertiser newspaper that John Briggs, the Mayor of Tower Hamlets and chief executive Will Tuckley had welcomed the Chinese ambassador Liu Xiaoming and a delegation of Chinese diplomats and participated in a ceremony at Royal Mint Court.
 The families residing at Royal Mint Court were not invited to the event.